netsampler/goflow2/docs/templates.md

   * Ensure your persistence layer handles concurrent updates (lock or batch as needed).
 * Load order:
   * If you preload templates, do it before starting write-behind workers, so chains can initialize in order.
-  * Loading should happen at the top-level wrapper (like JSON loading going through the expiring registry), not in inner wrappers.